openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/CA_ProctoredExams.rst

 .. etc. that is triggered to indicate that they can go ahead with requesting
 .. credit?
 Anything visible in the UI?

-Learners who have achieved passing grades in the course as well as Pass results for the proctored exam are shown as eligible for credit on their Progress pages.
+Learners who have achieved passing grades in the course as well as a Verified result for the proctored exam are shown as eligible for credit on their Progress pages.

-.. integration points with the Sylvia's credit eligibility doc?

 .. _CA_LearnerExperience_Proctored Exams: